Performance of the System

 Ceiling Nozzle Configuration

-The TAR-225C is an open-type ceiling nozzle used for area protection of flammable or combustible liquid spill or pool fire hazards and is specifically designed to effectively distribute ICAF over a remote area.
+The TAR-225C is an open-type ceiling nozzle used for area protection of flammable or combustible liquids spill or pool fire hazards and is specifically designed to effectively distribute CAF over a remote area.

-Located at the ceiling level the ICAF Nozzle is designed to discharge ICAF system in a 360° radius over a maximum area of 13.9 m2 when used on hydrocarbon liquids and 9.29 m2 when used on polar solvents.
+Located at the ceiling level the ICAF Nozzle is designed to discharge CAF in a 360° radius over a maximum area of 150 ft2 (13.9 m2) when used on hydrocarbon liquids and 100 ft2 (9.29 m2) when used on polar solvents.

 Specific Hazard Configuration

-The TAR-225L (not shown in table) is an open-type directional nozzle which is specifically designed to discharge CAF over exposed horizontal or vertical surfaces of specific equipment, and is effective on cascading fires.
+The TAR-225L is an open-type directional nozzle which is specifically designed to discharge CAF over exposed horizontal or vertical surfaces of specific equipment, and is effective on cascading fires.

 The FPO is an open-type oscillating nozzle that is specifically designed to project CAF horizontally over a wide area.
 It is an effective discharge device for low-level protection.
-The CAF can be delivered via a 90° or 180° arc of oscillation with a discharge range of up to 28 meters.
-The FPO nozzle is self-propelled by the ICAF system discharge and does not require any electrical or hydraulic connection, considerably simplifying installation.
+The CAF can be delivered via a 90° or 180° arc of oscillation with discharge range up to 92 ft.
+The FPO nozzle is self-propelled by the CAF discharge and does not require any electrical or hydraulic connection, considerably simplifying installation.